PedroZappa/42_get_next_line/README.md

 ```

 > [!IMPORTANT]
 > The Linked Lists implementation is not mandatory.
-It was my first attempt at this project but it doesn't pass `The Norm`.
+It was my first attempt at this project but it doesn't pass [norminette](https://github.com/42School/norminette)'s tests.
-> It seems impossible to solve this challenge using `Linked Lists`, avoiding memory leaks and following [norminette](https://github.com/42School/norminette)'s rules simultaneously.
+> It seems impossible to solve this challenge using `Linked Lists`, avoiding memory leaks while adhering to `The Norm` simultaneously.
 > Additionally it passes all but one of [francinette](https://github.com/xicodomingues/francinette)'s tests.
 ___